What's On in Edinburgh This Autumn

 Also know that Edinburgh is a pro at public events.
 It never puts in minimal effort.
 Simply look at the Fringe, the largest performing arts festival in world or Hogmanay.
 Find out more here.

 Christmas at The Botanics - from 22 November

 You can do both, but if an illuminated castle doesn’t take your fancy, perhaps some pretty gardens will?
 Or vice versa.
 The Royal Botanic Garden in Edinburgh has been around since the days of enlightenment and is one of the most important ecological research centres in the world.

 With it’s wonderland of strange plants and creepers, it’s an ideal backdrop from some remarkably creative light displays.

 This year you’ll be able to experience a striking laser garden, an illuminated flotilla of tiny boats, a towering tunnel of light, and scented fire garden.
 Each distinct part of the Christmas trail is sure to give you a unique memory.

-The Snow Queen Ballet – From 7 December
+The Snow Queen Ballet - from 7 December

 The fairy tales of Hans Christian Andersen are so ingrained in our consciousness we sometimes forget that a person sat down and wrote them.
 Like folklore, or Greek myths they seem to simply exist.
 Amongst the most famous of his 3381 literary works are The Ugly Duckling, The Emperor’s New Clothes, The Princess and The Pea, and of course—The Snow Queen.

 To close its 50th anniversary year the Scottish Ballet is putting on a spectacular production of The much loved Snow Queen.
 Choreographed by Christopher Hampson, designed by award-winning Lez Brotherston, and set to the enchanting music of Rimsky-Korsakov—this is a show not to be missed.
+Book tickets here.